300AB/300ab.github.io/README.md

 # 300AB's Web Den

 Welcome to my personal GitHub Pages site!
-This is my cozy corner of the internet - hand-coded in HTML, CSS, and a bit of JavaScript.
+This is my cozy corner of the internet — hand-coded in HTML and CSS.
 Nothing fancy, just vibes, the non-vibe coding kind~ ✨

 ## 💻 Tech Stack

 - HTML5
 - CSS3 (w/ custom theming)
-- Vanilla JavaScript
-- Occasionally React or Python when needed

 ## 🚫 What You Won’t Find Here

 - No trackers
 - No analytics
 - No clutter

 ## 🌐 Live Site